solana-foundation/developer-content/content/courses/native-onchain-development/program-state-management.md

 ) -> ProgramResult
 ```

-In this lesson, we'll use `invoke_signed`, which uses the seeds, bump seed, and
+In this lesson, we'll explore `invoke_signed`, a function that allows a program
-program ID to derive a PDA and sign an instruction.
-The signer field for an
-account is set to true if the derived PDA matches any of the passed accounts.
+to authorize actions for a Program Derived Address (PDA) without using a
+traditional secret key.
+Here's how it operates:

+1. `invoke_signed` derives a PDA using seeds, a bump seed, and the program ID.
+2. It compares this derived PDA against all accounts in the instruction.
+3. If an account matches the derived PDA, that account's signer field becomes
+   true.

-This method is secure because `invoke_signed` generates the PDA with the program
+This method ensures security because `invoke_signed` generates the PDA using the
-ID of the invoking program, preventing other programs from generating matching
+invoking program's ID, preventing other programs from producing matching PDAs to
-PDAs.
+authorize accounts derived with a different program ID.
+It's crucial to
+understand that while we describe the PDA as "authorizing," it doesn't use a
+secret key like traditional signatures.
+Instead, this mechanism enables programs
+to approve actions onchain for PDA accounts they control.

 ```rust
 invoke_signed(